Contrastive independent component analysis: Tensor decompositions for cICA

 \section{Tensor decompositions for cICA}

-The cICA model assumes $\by = A \mathbf{z}$ and $\bx = A \mathbf{z}' + B \mathbf{s}$, for $A \in \RR^{p \times r}$ and $B \in \RR^{p \times \ell}$, see~\eqref{eqn:cica}.
+Our cICA model assumes $\by = A \mathbf{z}$ and $\bx = A \mathbf{z}' + B \mathbf{s}$, for $A \in \RR^{p \times r}$ and $B \in \RR^{p \times \ell}$, see~\eqref{eqn:cica}.
 This leads to the cICA tensor decompositions~\eqref{eqn:tensor_decomp}.
-We present two variants of cICA to compute the decompositions~\eqref{eqn:tensor_decomp}.
-One does not assume a relationship between $\bz$ and $\bz'$; we call this general cICA, see Section~\ref{sec:general_cica}.
-The other assumes the proportional relationship $\mathbf{z}' = \gamma \mathbf{z}$ for some scalar $\gamma$; we call this proportional cICA, see Section~\ref{subection: proportional requirement}.
+One does not assume a relationship between $\bz$ and $\bz'$.
+We discuss the algorithm and identifiability of cICA in subsection \ref{sec:general_cica}.
 We explain how to use cICA for dimensionality reduction in Section~\ref{sec:ranking_bs}.
-This projects data onto a subspace given by certain columns of the foreground mixing matrix $B$.
+This projects data onto a subspace given by certain columns of the foreground mixing $B$.
+We bound the end-to-end error of our algorithm in Section~\ref{sec:error analysis}.
+When $\mathbf{z}' = \gamma \mathbf{z}$ for some scalar $\gamma$, we discuss an alternative algorithm in Section \ref{app: proportional cICA} of the Appendix and its performance for various datasets in Section \ref{app:simulations_details} of the Appendix.